RunKingProgram/Hi-GLMM/README.md

 ```
 #### Arguments
 #### filename
-An object class of character: the filename before the suffix of plink files.
-The three plink file must have a same filename, for example, “filename.bed”, “filename.bim” and “filename.bam”.
+An object class of character，which consists of three PLINK BED files with the same name.
+For example, Genotype.bed, Genotype.bim and Genotype.fam.

 #### h2
 An object class of numeric.
 Heritability will be used for estimating breeding values.
 Must provide, if ebv = NULL.
 #### ebv